Nchrist89/In-Command/README.md

 * Each image on the website has been created by providing AI with prompts to produce the desired image needed for my content.
 I have a premium account with PromeAI so the images created using it are legally owned by myself.

 ### Acknowledgements

+* My mentor Jubril Akolade for assistance helping provide guidance and knowledge. helpful hints along the journey.
+* My tutor Rachel Furlong for Tutoring sessions weekly and guidance.
+Q&A's.
+* My father Ian Christie for suggesting the name 'In Command'.
+* Kevin Powell for all the tips and tricks he has provided in his youtube videos.